 II.
-INTERACTIVE TELESERVICES ("INTERACTIVE")
+Interactive Teleservices (Interactive)

-Interactive provides large volume automated voice response services which allow a caller to access information by means of a touch-tone telephone or voice prompt.
 Interactive began operations in 1989 with the goal of establishing the leadership position in automated voice response services.
 The Company believes that Interactive is currently the largest, fully automated call-processing operation in the United States.
-In 1997, Interactive represented approximately 34.8% of the Company's revenues.
+Interactive was ranked as the number one interactive teleservices company in 1997 and 1998 by Call Center Solutions magazine.
+In 1998, Interactive represented approximately 25.4% of the Company's revenues.
 Interactive has developed proprietary software systems and hardware platforms to service the diverse needs of its clients and complements the Company's live operator service offerings.

-Interactive provides automated voice response services for a broad range of applications, which include secure automated credit card activation, information and entertainment services, polling and surveying, cellular fraud prevention service, automated product information requests, database management and enhancement, multiple caller conferencing, customer service and third-party caller transfers.
+Interactive provides large volume automated voice response services which allow a caller to access information by means of a touch-tone telephone or voice prompt.
+Interactive provides automated voice response services for a broad range of applications, which include secure automated credit card activation, information and entertainment services, prepaid calling card services, automated product information requests, database management and enhancement, customer service and third-party caller transfers.
 Interactive is measured by its ability to process a large volume of simultaneous transactions.
 Additionally, Interactive designs customized applications to meet stated client specifications and offers a variety of voice recording services to aid in the design of an interactive voice application.

 Interactive specializes in processing large volumes of telephone transactions generated by print, direct mail, radio and television broadcast advertisements.
 Interactive's clients typically advertise a toll-free or pay per call number designed to generate a prompt response.
 Interactive's automated voice-processing platforms may be accessed 24 hours per day, 365 days per year.
-Interactive's proprietary software systems and hardware platforms integrate the use of automated call distributors, digital switches and decentralized computers for database management with remote host computer interfaces and other peripheral processing activities.
-Interactive's proprietary technology systems along with inbound and outbound services, permit a caller to connect to a live operator to process data already captured through automated Voice Response Units ("VRUs").
-Interactive utilizes VRU's or digital switches to identify the specific toll-free number dialed by the caller.
-The toll-free number will identify the specific client campaign and direct the call to the appropriate VRU's, switches, database machines, and other required hardware and software needed to fulfill the requirements of the client's application.
+Interactive's proprietary software systems and hardware platforms integrate the use of digital switches and decentralized computers for database management with remote host computer interfaces and other peripheral processing activities.
+Interactive's proprietary technology systems along with inbound and outbound services, permit a caller to connect to a live operator to process data already captured through automated Voice Response Units ("VRUS").
+Interactive utilizes the technology to identify the specific toll-free number dialed by the caller.
+The toll-free number will identify the specific client campaign and directs the call to the appropriate switches, database machines, and other hardware and software needed to fulfill the requirements of the client's application.
 Interactive was the first large scale platform to incorporate advanced services such as voice recognition for callers with rotary phones, and near real time transcription for quick data dissemination.